thedejijoseph/pusher/README.md

 - [] When new files or folders are added to these folders, upload them to Google Drive
 - [] If internet connection is not available, do nothing.
 User will have to manually push changes
 - [] Script will run in the background..
+- [] Package script for pypi

+## Notes

+watchdog.observers.Observer [only works](https://pythonhosted.org/watchdog/api.html#module-watchdog.observers) for Linux systems.
+Until other systems need to be supported, it should work just fine.